A male penguin searches an entire beach for the "perfect pebble" to lay at the feet of his chosen female penguin.

 Later researchers rediscovered what Levick had seen.
 Rather than being deviant, the behaviors were a regular part of penguin life, triggered by males associating a rather flexible interpretation of a female’s mating posture with receptiveness.
 As Natural History Museum, London ornithologist Douglas Russell and colleagues reported in a preface to Levick’s belatedly-released report, this behavior is so ingrained that when a researcher set out a dead penguin that had been frozen in such a position, many males found the corpse “irresistible.”
 In a bit of weird field work, the same researcher found that “just the frozen head of the penguin, with self-adhesive white O’s for eye rings, propped upright on wire with a large rock for a body, was sufficient stimulus for males to copulate and deposit sperm on the rock.”

 As Douglas and colleagues stressed in their preface to Levick’s report, though, “the behavior [displayed by hooligan males] is clearly not analogous to necrophilia in the human context.”
 That fact can easily be lost when one is appalled by an animal acting out a human taboo.
-Levick was aghast because he viewed the penguins in human terms—as little gents and dames dressed to the nines.
-The sentiments about proper human behavior were impressed upon the penguins, and vice versa.
+Levick was aghast because he viewed the penguins in human terms, as little gents and dames dressed to the nines, and applied sentiments about proper human behavior to the penguins (and vice versa).
 For if such awful displays occurred in nature, what might that say about our own actions?

-Slate‘s rehash isn’t the only less-than-romantic take on penguins’ sex lives.
-A 1998 BBC article suggests not all penguin partner pebble exchanges are romantic:
+Slate‘s rehash wasn’t the only less-than-romantic take on penguins’ sex lives.
+A 1998 BBC article suggested that not all penguin partner pebble exchanges were quite so romantic: